GOA-UVa/solys2/README.md

 This software was initially developed by GOA-UVa (the Atmospheric Optics Group of Valladolid University) for a campaign at the Izaña Atmospheric Observatory.

+## Documentation

+The complete documentation can be found at [solys2.readthedocs.io](https://solys2.readthedocs.io/).

 ## Requirements

 - python>=3.7